arethetypeswrong/arethetypeswrong.github.io/packages/cli/test/snapshots/@ice__app@3.2.6.tgz.md

 ⚠️ A require call resolved to an ESM JavaScript file, which is an error in Node and some bundlers.
 CommonJS consumers will need to use a dynamic import. https://github.com/arethetypeswrong/arethetypeswrong.github.io/blob/main/docs/problems/CJSResolvesToESM.md

 🥴 Import found in a type declaration file failed to resolve.
 Either this indicates that runtime resolution errors will occur, or (more likely) the types misrepresent the contents of the JavaScript files.
-Use --json to see the imports that failed to resolve. https://github.com/arethetypeswrong/arethetypeswrong.github.io/blob/main/docs/problems/InternalResolutionError.md
+Use -f json to see the imports that failed to resolve. https://github.com/arethetypeswrong/arethetypeswrong.github.io/blob/main/docs/problems/InternalResolutionError.md

 💀 Import failed to resolve to type declarations or JavaScript files. https://github.com/arethetypeswrong/arethetypeswrong.github.io/blob/main/docs/problems/NoResolution.md